Simple and general bounds on quantum random access codes: Introduction

 Beyond these exact results, a generic bound on the optimal quantum ASP when $d=D=2$ is known~\cite{ambainis2009quantum} to be

 This was later generalized in~\cite{Vicente2019} to a bound valid for arbitrary tuples $(n,d,D)$, which reads

 Eq.~\eqref{julio} reduces to Eq.~\eqref{d2} when $d=D=2$ and therefore subsumes that bound.
 Note that it does not recover the exact family of results in Eq.~\eqref{n2}.
 Other known bounds for quantum RACs rely mainly on relaxation methods based on \ac{SDP} \cite{tavakoli2023semidefinite}.
-These are commonly applied to specific and typically small-scale tuples $(n,d,D)$.
-See e.g.,~\cite{Navascues2015, Rosset2019, Pauwels2022} for methods and case studies.
+These are commonly applied to specific and typically small-scale tuples $(n,d,D)$, see e.g.,~\cite{Navascues2015, Rosset2019, Pauwels2022} for methods and case studies.
+It is apparent from these studies that \ac{SDP} techniques scale rather badly with the problem size.
+It is therefore highly desirable to develop new analytic tools for bounding the quantum \ac{ASP} for generic tuples $(n,d,D)$, which is precisely the aim of our work.

 In this paper, we present two simple analytical upper bounds on the quantum \ac{ASP} which apply to the most general setting, namely any tuple $(n,d,D)$.
 Our final, combined, bound is given in Corollary~\ref{Cor1}.
 It is distinct from the known general bound in Eq.~\eqref{julio}.
 Notably, it recovers the both exact results in Eq.~\eqref{n2} and Eq.~\eqref{case2} as special cases, as well as the bound in Eq.~\eqref{d2}.
 Since our bound is typically not tight, we study its performance through numerical case studies.
 We demonstrate with examples that it can be a good approximation of the exact value.